File Sharing

 /collabs. - Open a project at

-Project Files subtab
+Project Files in Post-Production

 Project Files is the main workspace for exchanging images, footage, and deliverables during production and post.